cj179johnCheckit/serverlessSpike/readme.md

 # Serverless SPIKE

-running with serverless v1.35.1
+Running with serverless v1.35.1, on MacOS High Sierra

 ## Usage

-This project can be used for deploy 3 lambdas in the AWS cloud.
+This project can be used for deploy 3 lambdas with 2 of them attached to APIGateway in the AWS cloud.
 It consists 2 different stacks.
 One is the shared resource stack, another is the lambda stack

 ## Installation